freeCodeCamp/chinese/chinese/articles/ultimate-owners-guide-to-open-source.md

 If someone created a PR that doesn’t meet your high standards — thank them.
 Thank them and ask politely to make code changes/write tests/add documentation and so on.
 Give them a link to one of your PRs for reference or provide them with a link to the contribution guide.

 A constructive and positive conversation will give those contributors additional incentive to continue their work.
-Or it won’t…
+Or it won’t……

 #### Quality Versus Quantity